Arrowtown

 Arrowtown (Kā-muriwai) is a historic gold mining town in the Otago region of the South Island of New Zealand.
 Arrowtown is located on the banks of the Arrow River (Māori: Haehaenui) approximately 7.5 km from State Highway 6.
 Arrowtown is located 19.5 kilometres to the east of Queenstown.
-As well as the route via State Highway 6 at Arrow Junction, there is also road access directly to Queenstown via Arthurs Point and a third route via the picturesque Lake Hayes.
+It is reached by roads leading from State Highway 6 at Arrow Junction, or from Queenstown via Arthurs Point or Lake Hayes.

 There are many well preserved buildings that were used by the European and Chinese immigrants who settled during the town's gold mining era.

 History

-In August 1862 Jack Tewa (known as Maori Jack) found gold in the Arrow River, and a township of 1,000 miners soon sprang up.
+In August 1862 Jack Tewa (known as Maori Jack) found gold in the Arrow River, and a township of 800 miners soon sprang up.
 It was initially named Fox's, based on William Fox's claim to have been first to find gold there, but was soon renamed Arrowtown.
+The area had only a dozen policemen to manage the thousands of miners in the district and lawlessness was an issue in the town until a police camp and warden's office were constructed and the town became more orderly.
+Several hotels existed in the town in 1863, including William Fox's Golden Age hotel.
+The original buildings were of a temporary nature and made from calico but as the gold and town population remained stable more permanent structures were erected.

 Chinese settlers, who first arrived in the 1870s in Arrowtown were forced to live in huts on the banks of Bush Creek.
 At the high point of the gold rush, the population of Arrowtown rose to over 7,000 and it became the centre of a larger municipality, which covered the new settlements of Macetown, Skippers Canyon and Bullendale (today only ghost towns).

-Arrowtown was constituted as a borough in 1867 In 1874, the first mayor was elected.
+Arrowtown was constituted as a borough in 1867.
+In 1874, the first mayor was elected.
 This was Samuel Goldston.
 A large fire burned down Campbell's bakery, the Morning Star Hotel and a significant portion of Pritchard's Store in 1896.

 In 1888, the name of Arrowtown had yet to be finalised with the local post office calling the town Arrow River, while the telegraph office referring to the town as Arrowtown.

 After the gold rush ended, Arrowtown provided services to the local farms.

 Arrowtown was named "the most beautiful small town" in New Zealand in the 2020 Keep New Zealand Beautiful awards.